Kakabekia: Metabolism

 Kakabekia has an unusual metabolism.
 While it has no need for oxygen in its growth, it is not inhibited by it, like Clostridium.
 This, and the fact that it has some of the oxygen-utilising enzymes, suggest that it is a transition stage of oxygen-utilisation.
 Kakabekia barghoorni can only be grown in ammonia-rich conditions.
 This may reflect ancient atmosphere composition.

 Ontogeny

-Barghoorn and Tyler propose an ontogeny where, starting from a spore, the stipe is grown which then produced the umbellate "mantle".
+Barghoorn and Tyler propose an ontogeny where, starting from a spore, the stipe is grown which then produces the umbellate "mantle".
 In 1967, Licari and Cloud noted that many fossil "Huroniosporas" (a wastebasket taxon containing spore-like beings) have holes or "apertures" in them, suggesting a detachment point from Kakabekia stipes.
 However, based on observations of living K. barghoorniana, Siegel et al. came to a very different conclusion.
 They found that the spore-like bodies would grow into a larger, spherical organism, encircled by the ring described above.
 Then, divisions form radiating from the center, and a stipe grows and releases a spore.
 After about 10 days, the organism degenerates and dies (senescence).